PassKit/passkit-java-quickstart/README.md

 ### Running the tests

-Run `gradle test --tests QuickstartLoyaltyTest`
+Run `gradle test --tests QuickstartLoyaltyTest` or `gradle test --tests QuickstartLEventTicketsTest`

 The Loyalty tests will create a membership program with 2 tiers, base and VIP.
 It will enrol two members, one in each tier.

+The Event Tickets tests will create a venue, production, and event with 2 ticket types and create 2 tickets with the same order number.

 The tests will display URLs to the generated passes and to the enrolment page.
 It will pause for a period determined in `passkit.properties` for you to check them.